Ben-Karr/Ben-Karr.github.io/README.md

 |Klaber|1|male|0|0|C|Mr|0.8885|-0.1138|0|

 _Predict who survived the Titanic shipwreck in a kaggle competition._
 This dataset contains information about all passangers of the Titanic voyage.
 After preprocessing and condensing some features I used fastai to train a Neural Net on that data.
-To find the "best" hyperparameters for that Neural Net I ran a random search and stuck with the best performing.
+To find the "best" hyperparameters I ran a random search and stuck with the best performing.
 I also trained a Gradient Booster to compare the results.

 # Visualization